 - PMP Exam Preparation Tool

 - PMP Formula Guide

 - PMP Question Bank

 - PMP Mock Test

-The process to become a PMP involves a considerable amount of time and money.
-You can say it is a slightly lengthy process; however, it is worth going for it.
+Becoming a PMP involves a considerable amount of time and money.
+You can say it is a lengthy process; however, it is worth it.
 With the right preparation and resources, you can pass the PMP exam on your first attempt.
-You can join your local PMI chapter and speak with successful exam takers to learn from their experiences.
-You will find many PMP certification holders in your local chapter meetings.
+You can join your local PMI chapter and speak with successful exam takers.
 Learn from their experiences, prepare well, and pass the exam.

 Here is where this post on how to become a PMP ends.
 I hope it was useful to you.